kahunacohen/real-world-fp/README.md

 There's more to function composition than this, but these are the basics.
 It allows you to write small, focused functions to build larger functions.
 Note that `exclaim` and `upper` are pure functions.
 For every input they output the *same* value regardless of the context outside the functions' scope.
 This is what makes composition possible.

+## A Functional Implementation

+OK with the theory out of the way, now we're ready to refactor.
+Let's start, for now, by avoiding the cruft of classes and work with plain old functions.
+If we need to remember state, we'll consider using classes later.

+The first thing we need to do is get the data from the file.
+How about this:

 ## Challenges of Integrating into Existing Code Bases